johannes-manner/SeMoDe/README.md

 because this enables a finer-grained result set.
 If various spelling for a search expression exists, an user of the prototype must repeat the prototype invocation with all spellings of the search string.

+### New feature: Get performance data from aws cloud watch

+Information about this feature will appear soon ...